gatsbyjs/gatsby/docs/docs/file-system-route-api.md

 ### Collection route + fallback

-By using a combination of a collection route with a client only route, you can create a great experience when a user tries to visit a URL from the collection route that doesn’t exist for the collection item.
+By using a combination of a collection route with a client-only route, you can create a seamless experience when a user tries to visit a URL from the collection route that doesn’t exist for the collection item.
 Consider these two file paths:

-- `src/pages/products/{Product.name}.js`
+- `src/pages/products/{Product.name}.js` (collection route)
-- `src/pages/products/[name].js`
+- `src/pages/products/[name].js` (client-only route, fallback)

 If the user visits a product that wasn’t built from the data in your site, they will hit the client-only route, which can be used to show the user that the product doesn’t exist or load the data on the client.